ftrader/bitcoinfork-collaborative-spec/design.md

 ####5.1.5 New variables and config file for tracking fork activation states

+Global variables used for tracking fork activation and other MVF-specific state will be relocated to new MVF-specific files:

+- mvf-bu-globals.h
+- mvf-bu-globals.cpp

 #####5.1.5.1 New global variables (MVHF-BU-DES-TRIG-5)

 A new boolean global variable, isMVFHardForkActive, will be added to